-In observations, the area of flooded peatlands is maximum between May and August.
+The observed area of flooded peatlands is maximum between May and August.
 Precipitation amounts are also significant in summer in boreal flooded areas.
 As a result, the extent of flooded peatlands is well represented in July when summer precipitation occurs.

 Underestimation of flooded peatlands in spring occurs in Canadan and Siberian regions with high peatland fractions.
 In Siberia, the observed flooded areas are more concentrated in the center of the region, while the simulated flooded peatlands are more uniformly distributed over the entire region.
-In western Siberia, the model underestimated the flooded peatlands of 0.04 Mkm^2 in summer compared to observations.
-This means that the model represents only 66% of the observed extent of

-5 flooded peatland in this region.
+In western Siberia, the model underestimates the flooded peatlands by 0.04 Mkm2 in summer compared to observations.
+This means that the model represents only 66% of the observed extent of flooded peatlands in this region.
 In eastern Canada, the area of simulated flooded peatlands corresponds to only 88% of flooded areas observed in July-August.
 The model correctly simulates the flooded peatland areas near Hudson Bay and Quebec, but underestimates the flooded peatland areas to the south of Hudson Bay.

-Discussion 4
+4 Discussion

-This study has focused on northern peatlands since the majority is located at these latitudes where the increase of temperature

-- is the most important.
-These peatlands are also often located in permafrost regions that are particularly sensitive to climate 10 warming.
+This study has focused on northern peatlands since the majority is located at these latitudes where the increase of temperature is the most important.
+These peatlands are also often located in permafrost regions that are particularly sensitive to climate warming.
 We aimed at a better representation of hydrology of peatlands to account for their high carbon content in the soil and to include them in global climate models.
-These developments can be used to estimate current and future associated methane emissions and to understand the sensitivity of methane emissions to hydrological variations from these northern peatlands.
-For this, an adaptation of the CH4 sub-model for flooded wetlands by Ringeval et al. (2010) has been implemented which takes - into account the variations of WTD.
-It is based on the methane flux density model of Walter et al. (2001) and used to evaluate 15 the methane emission from peatlands as described in this study (Largeron, 2016).
-However, the methods and results of the methane emission are not shown in this paper.